nextensio/automation/README.md

 automation, till that point, the below is what you need to install on your laptop to run the automation scripts

+0. docker pull curlimages/curl - we test access to various links by running curl from a container
 1. pip3 install pyats[full]
 2. pip3 install requests
 3. pip3 install python-dotenv